Rochelle Feinstein

-Rochelle Feinstein (born 1947, Bronx, NY) is a contemporary American visual artist that makes abstract paintings, prints, video, sculpture, and installations that explore language and contemporary culture.
+Rochelle Feinstein (born 1947, Bronx, NY) is a contemporary American visual artist who makes abstract paintings, prints, video, sculpture, and installations that explore language and contemporary culture.
 She was appointed professor in painting and printmaking at the Yale School of Art in 1994, where she also served as director of graduate studies, until becoming professor emerita in 2017.

-In 2018, the Bronx Museum held the first comprehensive survey of her work in the United States, Rochelle Feinstein: Image of an Image, which traveled there from three European venues: the Centre d’Art Contemporain Genève, Switzerland (2016), Städtische Galerie im Lenbachhaus, Munich (2016), and kestnergesellschaft, Hannover (2017).
+In 2018, the Bronx Museum held the first comprehensive survey of her work in the United States, Rochelle Feinstein: Image of an Image, which traveled there from three European venues: the Centre d'Art Contemporain Genève, Switzerland (2016), Städtische Galerie im Lenbachhaus, Munich (2016), and kestnergesellschaft, Hannover (2017).

 Feinstein currently lives and works in New York City and is represented by Francesca Pia, Zurich and Campoli Presti, London/Paris.

 Early life and education

 Feinstein received her BFA from Pratt Institute (1975) and her MFA from The University of Minnesota (1978).

 Feinstein taught at Bennington College from 1980 through 1994, when she was appointed Professor of Painting and Printmaking at the Yale School of Art.
 She was one of the first women to be granted tenure at Yale University in the Visual Arts.
 Feinstein has been making paintings, photographs, videos, and installations for over 30 years.